BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/SQL.md

 ORDER BY Roles DESC, name ASC
 ```

-There are two fiels listed in the `ORDER BY`.
+There are two fields listed in the `ORDER BY`.
 The second one, `name` will be used when there's a tie on the first field, `Roles`.

-You can join across all three tables to list the movies that each actor has been in.
+You can join across all three tables to list the movies that each actor has been in:

 ```
 SELECT name, title